|Raising the Abstraction of Power: Trends |

-|New Architectures Redefining The Data Center|
+|New Architectures Redefining the Data Center|

+Different software approaches and more granularity in processing are changing information technology.
 The cost of powering and cooling data centers, coupled with a better understanding of how enterprise-level applications can utilize hardware more effectively, are spawning a new wave of changes inside of data centers.

 Sep 26, 2013